Thursday, April 2, 2026

 Congressional tourists, a limestone surprise and a busy farmhouse.

 Janan Ganesh in the Financial Times is always worth reading.
-This morning his column contains a psychological take on the man in the White House.
+This morning his column contains a psychological take on the man who gave a speech last night.
 The opening paragraph sets the tone .

 The American boyfriend of the farmers daughter has arrived for Easter.
 The two of them travelled up from Oxford yesterday and were met at the airport by the farmers wife.
 The Range Rover was due to be washed for the occasion but the youngest son - who is now on his Easter school holidays - never got round to it.
 The farmers wife seems satisfied with the guest.
 He's apparently 'very tall , very polite and has short hair and an American accent'.
 The dogs have accepted him which is a major plus.
 I'm guessing the poor lad is absolutely petrified .
 The farmer has a certain Presbyterian dourness at the best of times.
 What he must be like with his daughters 'boyfriend' doesn't bear thinking about.